Azure-Samples/Custom-vision-service-iot-edge-raspberry-pi/README.md

 # Custom Vision + Azure IoT Edge on a Raspberry Pi 3

 This is a sample showing how to deploy a Custom Vision model to a Raspberry Pi 3 device running Azure IoT Edge.
+Custom Vision is an image classifier that is trained in the cloud with your own images.
+IoT Edge gives you the possibility to run this model next to your cameras, where the video data is being generated.
+You can thus add umeaning to your video streams to detect road traffic conditions, estimate wait lines, find parking spots, etc. while keeping your video footage private, lowering your bandwith costs and even running offline.

-It can also be deployed on an x64 machine.
+This sample can also be deployed on an x64 machine (aka your PC).
 It has been ported to the newer IoT Edge GA bits.

 Check out this video to see this demo in action and understand how it was built:

 [![Custom Vision On Raspberry Pi Video](assets/CustomVisionOnRPiDemo.png)](https://www.youtube.com/watch?v=_K5fqGLO8us)

-This solution is made of 3 modules:

-- **Camera capture** - this module captures the video stream from a USB camera, sends the frames for analysis to the custom vision module and shares the output of this analysis to the edgeHub.
-This module is written in python and uses [OpenCV](https://opencv.org/) to read the video feed.
-- **Custom vision** - it is a web service over HTTP running locally that takes in images and classifies them based on a custom model built via the [Custom Vision website](https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/).
-This module has been exported from the Custom Vision website and slightly modified to run on a ARM architecture.
-You can modify it by updating the model.pb and label.txt files to update the model.
-- **SenseHat display** - this module gets messages from the edgeHub and blinks the raspberry Pi's senseHat according to the tags specified in the inputs messages.
-This module is written in python and requires a [SenseHat](https://www.raspberrypi.org/products/sense-hat/) to work.

 ## Prerequisites